HIPAA…

 4. Enforcement

-This rule finalizes the penalties and processes for an investigation surrounding violations of HIPAA provisions for Administrative Simplification (which optimize the flow of PHI).
+This rule finalizes the penalties and investigation surrounding violations of HIPAA provisions for Administrative Simplification (which optimize the flow of PHI).

 5. Omnibus

 The Omnibus Rule is a catch-all amendment that marries HIPAA to the Health Information Technology for Economic and Clinical Health Act (HITECH), enacting measures for further protection of PHI.
-Registered in 2013, the Omnibus Rule placed additional restrictions on the use of PHI and ePHI for marketing strategy.
+Registered in 2013, the Omnibus Rule also placed additional restrictions on the use of PHI and ePHI for marketing strategies.

-What HIPAA compliance means for providers and practices
+What does HIPAA compliance mean for healthcare providers?

 Healthcare providers fall directly under the auspices of HIPAA compliance.
 This means your practice is legally bound to comply with all five HIPAA rules, as well as each rule’s subsequent components.

-It also means your practice is required to implement ongoing processes for HIPAA risk assessment through regular security audits and by identifying any gaps in security coverage (while highlighting plans to fill them in as needed).
+It also means your practice needs to implement ongoing processes for HIPAA risk assessment through regular security audits to identify gaps in security coverage (while highlighting plans to fill them in as needed).

-Similarly, your practice is obliged to ensure all personnel takes appropriate steps to maintain “the integrity and confidentiality” of patient/prospect PHI across all technical, physical, and administrative systems for storage, transmission, etc. As such, HIPAA dictates that each entity designate a “compliance officer” to help train organizational staff and oversee company-wide procedures for toeing HIPAA lines.
+Similarly, your practice is obliged to ensure all personnel takes appropriate steps to maintain the integrity and confidentiality of patient/prospect PHI across all technical, physical, and administrative systems.
+As such, HIPAA dictates that each entity must appoint a designated compliance officer to train organizational staff and oversee company-wide procedures for toeing HIPAA lines.

 “Okay…but why?” you ask.